 Staff had received training about respecting people's rights, dignity and treating them with respect that underpinned their care practices.
 The patient approach by staff to providing people with care and support during the inspection meant that people were consulted about what they wanted to do.
-Everyone was encouraged to join in activities if they wished but not pressurised to do so.
-Staff also made sure people were included if they wished to be and no one was left out.
+People were encouraged to join in activities if they wished but not pressurised to do so.